mdeihly/ML-Projects/Deep Learning/MNIST Digital Classification/README.md

 ![](resources/workflow.png)

 ## Data
- Each image in the dataset looks like.
-It is a 28x28 matrix of integers (from 0 to 255).
+ Each image in the dataset is a 28x28 matrix of integers (from 0 to 255).
 Each integer represents a color of a pixel.

 ![](resources/matrix.png)